cdl-geneseo/critical-digital-practices/mod-4/the-web-is-not-the-internet.md

 ---
-title: The Web is Not the Internet
+title: The Internet is Not the Web
 layout: default
 parent: The Web
 nav_order: 2
 ---

-# The Web is Not the Internet
+# The Internet is Not the Web

 People often use the terms "internet" and "web" interchangeably.
 It's not hard to see why.
 These days, people connect to the internet primarily to access websites.

-But the web is not the internet.
-The internet is a network of networked computers: computers able to exchange information with each other through a variety of standards and protocols, the most important of which you've already encountered: [TCP/IP](https://www.howtogeek.com/751880/the-foundation-of-the-internet-tcpip-turns-40/) (Transmission Control Protocol/Internet Protocol).
+But the internet is not the web.
+It's a network of networked computers: computers able to exchange information with each other through a variety of standards and protocols, the most important of which you've already encountered: [TCP/IP](https://www.howtogeek.com/751880/the-foundation-of-the-internet-tcpip-turns-40/) (Transmission Control Protocol/Internet Protocol).
 The web *uses* this network to make possible an ecosystem of *linked content and data*.
 The internet makes the web possible.
 Or, to put it another way, the web is a layer built on top of the internet.

 ## Birth of the internet